coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 ## Tracking requirements

-What do a Coveo employee needs before being allowed to request a temporary privilege to a system the employee owns?
+What does a Coveo employee needs before being allowed to request a temporary privilege to a system the employee owns?
 Well, many things.
 The first step is to complete the Coveo onboarding process.
-This process will make the employee read Coveo policies, go through trainings, go through a background check procedure.
-Coveo has what HR calls the Coveo 90.
+This process will make sure the employee read the Coveo policies, went through trainings, cleared the background check, etc. Coveo has what HR calls the Coveo 90.
 The employee manager is responsible for going through the entire process with the new employee.

 So what's the link with temporary privileges?
-Well, the access management system must not grant a privilege to an employee that did not meet all the requirements yet.
+Well, the access management system must not grant a privilege to an employee that did not meet all these requirements yet.
 How does Coveo define the requirements?
 In an access matrix.
 Ok, what?
 Well, Coveo R&D employees are invited to contribute to a centralized YAML file that defines:

 - Teams
 - Access levels in a team